Thandi Sibisi: Career

-Sibisi is the sole director of Sibisi Holdings, which is set to launch a landmark inaugural event in 2021.

 Philanthropy and causes

 As a cultural activist, Sibisi uses art to advocate for her philanthropic endeavours and responsibilities, to promote the welfare of rural women and girls in South Africa.
 Sibisi is the founder and director of the Sibisi Foundation.

 The Injusuthi Project is a Sibisi Foundation initiative which documents the stories of Ukuthwala, the act of forcing young women to enter into wedlock as young as 12-years-old.

 Ukuthwala is a cultural practice prevalent in South Africa, especially in KwaZulu Natal and Eastern Cape.
 Being born around this practice, Sibisi saw how this practice devastated families and young victims and has since sought to create awareness around it.

 Although the practice has been integrated into the Traffic of Persons Act in South Africa, it is still rife in rural communities.
 As a result of this practice, young women lose the opportunity to get an education, they often find themselves having to grow up living with HIV and AIDS, and become victims of gender-based violence.
 Sibisi Foundation believes that this practice should not exist in a free and fair South Africa.

-As an art practitioner Sibisi works closely with artists and crafters at the grassroots level assisting in the development of their skills and creating an art market for the commercialization of their works of art.
+As an art practitioner Sibisi works closely with artists and craftspeople at the grassroots level assisting in the development of their skills and creating an art market for the commercialization of their works of art.
 A big part of that involves sustainable development for female artists and crafters from previously disadvantaged backgrounds.